 Signs and posters displayed in the building or anywhere on school grounds are to be approved by a teacher or the group sponsor and the Assistant Principal in charge of the Student Activity.
 All approved signs and posters must be removed by the person, group or organization who requested permission to display the information.
 Removal must be done no less than one day after the announcement is valid.
-All signs are to be secured with masking tape.
+All signs are to be must be hung on the black bulletin boards with thumb tacks only.
 Do not paint or place decals or other foreign substances on lockers, walls, windows, and other areas of the facility.
 Posters that promote alcohol, tobacco products, or controlled substances, or are otherwise deemed inappropriate by the administration are prohibited.